Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 (EC)](https://tinyurl.com/48r89bv2) field.

-Our modest goal for this open book is to provide basic information regarding to EC and some (unfortunately *not all*) advanced topics, in order to help the novices foster the ability of judging whether or not it is a [good](https://tinyurl.com/msxvdkfb) research practice for EC, which we think is very crucial especially for novices in the [explosion of metaphor-centred methods](https://publications.aston.ac.uk/id/eprint/44574/1/ALIFE_LLCS.pdf) and the rise of [Large Language Models (LLMs)](https://chat.openai.com/).
+Our modest goal for this open book is to provide basic information regarding to EC and some (unfortunately *not all*) advanced EC topics, in order to help the novices foster the ability of judging whether or not it is a [good](https://tinyurl.com/msxvdkfb) research practice for EC, which we think is very crucial especially for novices in the [explosion of metaphor-centred methods](https://publications.aston.ac.uk/id/eprint/44574/1/ALIFE_LLCS.pdf) and the rise of [Large Language Models (LLMs)](https://chat.openai.com/).
 Our main focus on EC is and should be **general principles** of designing and analyzing EAs (that is, *when, why, and how to use EC*)